Mahia113/pokeSDKiOS/index.md

 *For more examples, please refer to the [Examples](docs/examples.md) or docs [PokeSDK Docs](https://mahia113.github.io/pokeSDKiOS/)*

-### Objects
+### Structs

-This section shows you a list with all available methods.
+This section shows you a list with all available Structs.
 Also each object has own methods.

-- PokemonSDK
+- PokeSDK
 - Pokemon
+- PokemonColor
+- PokemonHabitat
+- PokemonSpecie
+- PokemonStat
+- PokemonType
 - NetworkHandler
 - [Installation](#installation)

-*See complete list of [PokeSDK Objects](docs/objects.md)*
+*See complete list of structs and their methods [PokeSDK Structs](docs/objects.md)*

 ## Documentation